MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 The proof of this you can find [here](https://physics.stackexchange.com/questions/149082/geodesic-equation-from-variation-is-the-squared-lagrangian-equivalent) [2].
 The only difference such simplification makes is that the parametrization of the path might be different, but the path itself will be the same.

-Also we want this with a 1/2 factor, to simplify the equations down the line.
+Also, we want this with a 1/2 factor, to simplify the equations down the line.

 \begin{equation}
  L = \frac{1}{2} g_{\mu \nu} \frac{dx^\mu}{dt} \frac{dx^\nu}{dt}
 \end{equation}

-So our goal right now is to minimize this functional:
+So, our goal right now is to minimize this functional:

 \begin{equation}
  S = \int_A^B \frac{1}{2} g_{\mu \nu} \frac{dx^\mu}{dt} \frac{dx^\nu}{dt} dt